 A complete summary of Link’s performance in Super Smash Bros.
 Ultimate can be found on the character’s information page.
-It includes strengths and weaknesses, AI quirks, and an archive of tournament representation and results.
+It includes strengths and weaknesses, quirks in artificial intelligence, and an archive of tournament representation and results.

 Stats & Spirit Effects